 Each choice of temperature, strain-rate and activation energy were simulated using the same discretization scheme.
 We employ a two-dimensional system box of $N_x\times N_y$ pixels with a discretization of $dx$ and $dy$ along each respective axis.
 Time was discretized with an increment $dt$.
-The parameters we employ for our simulations are shown in Table \ref{tab:Dynamics_Params}.
-The spatial discretizations along each axis are varied along with the initial grain boundary misorientation to allow for an integer number of atoms initially present along both axes inside the simulation box.
-These variations are kept within the ranges of $12.00^{\circ}\pm 0.05^{\circ}$ and $0.10\pm 0.01$ for the misorientation and spatial discretization respectively.
+The parameters we employ for our simulations are shown in Table \ref{tab:Discretization_Params}.

+The initial discretizations ($dx^0$, $dy^0$) along each axis are varied along with the initial grain boundary misorientation to allow for an integer number of atoms initially present along both axes inside the simulation box.
+These variations are kept within the ranges of $12.00^{\circ}\pm 0.05^{\circ}$ and $0.10\pm 0.01$ for the misorientation and discretization respectively.
 We do not observe significant deviations in the behaviour precipitated fraction or the pressure over different parameter choices within our set tolerance (solutions are typically not unique within the tolerance range).

 Application of deformation is performed numerically through periodic variation of the spatial discretization while preserving the overall volume of the system.
 The discretization is varied according to the following scheme,